-From January to June, 1986, ORNL conducted the verification activity for the Maywood properties, including this location at 461 Latham St., located southeast of the Ballod property.
+From January to June, 1986, ORNL conducted the verification activity for the Maywood properties, including this location at 464 Davison St., located southeast of the Ballod property.
 A diagram of the property showing the approximate property boundaries and grid network established for measurements outside the buildings is shown in Fig. 2.
 This location is one in a series of vicinity properties near the Maywood site that was suspected of being radioactively contaminated, and that has been surveyed by BNI3 to identify horizontal and vertical boundaries of radionuclide concentrations exceeding remedial action criteria.
 (Verification of these properties will be completed in 1986.)
-A contaminated area of <400 m2 that exceeded the guidelines was located in the yard surrounding the house and was excavated.
+A contaminated area of $\sim 650 \text{ m}^2$ that exceeded the guidelines encompassed the entire property, including the right-of-way and sidewalk in front of the house, and was excavated.